zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 #### Stdin

 To work with the Stdin, you have to use a workaround to achieve this.
-This can be done by redirecting the command prompt’s own stdin, called CON.
+This can be done by redirecting the command prompt's own stdin, called CON.

 The following example shows how you can redirect the output to a file called lists.txt.
 After you execute the below command, the command prompt will take all the input entered by user till it gets an EOF character.
 Later, it sends all the input to the file lists.txt.